 Halloween is right around the corner.
-There are plenty of themes to choose from for your Girl Scout troop’s Halloween party.
+There are plenty of themes to choose from for your GS troop’s Halloween party.
 The theme that’s brought us the most luck for us is a Western Theme.

-When girls arrived to the Girl Scout meeting we gave them a coloring page to work on while we waited for everyone to get there.
+When girls arrived to the meeting we gave them a coloring page to work on while we waited for everyone to get there.

-At the beginning of the Girl Scout meeting we took pictures of each girl and turned them into outlaws!
+At the beginning of the troop meeting we took pictures of each girl and turned them into outlaws!

 Each photograph was taken in a sepia tone, printed out, and turned into WANTED posters.
 It’s a great, simple way for the girls to make something to take home.